aadhilam/k8-networking-calico-containerlab/readme.md

-# Kubernetes networking with Calico and Container Lab.
+# Kubernetes Networking with Calico and ContainerLab

-A toolkit for deploying and experimenting with containerized networking labs on AWS infrastructure.
+🎯 **Learn Kubernetes networking hands-on!** This repository provides a complete toolkit for deploying and experimenting with **Calico CNI**, **ContainerLab topologies**, and **Kubernetes networking concepts** on AWS infrastructure.

+Perfect for:
+- 🔬 **Network engineers** exploring Kubernetes networking
+- 📚 **Students** learning CNI implementations and BGP routing
+- 🛠️ **DevOps practitioners** understanding pod-to-pod communication
+- 🌐 **Security professionals** studying network policies and micro-segmentation

 ## Prerequisites